Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 ## 6. Roles and Responsibilities

-Clearly defining roles and responsibilities ensures accountability and streamlined project execution.
+Clearly defining roles and responsibilities ensures accountability and streamlined execution of inspection and maintenance tasks.

 ### 6.1 Maintenance Personnel